For staff and patient safety, we ask that if you are able to call ahead to complete screening and book an appointment.

 As part of our COVID-19 response plan, we are implementing the following measures at each of our NPLC Sites (Argyle, Whitestone, Rosseau, Moose Deer Point, Pointe au Baril, and Britt):

 - Screening- all patients, guests, and support persons will be screened before entering the clinic.
-You won’t be able to enter if you’ve travelled outside Canada in the past 14 days or had exposure to anyone positive for COVID-19.
-If you have respiratory symptoms, and have not travelled or had exposure to COVID-19, when entering the clinic we will ask you to use hand sanitizer provided and then put on a mask.
+You will not be able to enter if you’ve travelled outside Canada in the past 14 days or had exposure to anyone positive for COVID-19.
+You will be required to use hand sanitizer provided and then put on a provided mask.

 If you are sick or have an urgent request, please call your NPLC Site.
 As always, we are able to see patients who are not registered to our Nurse Practitioners for episodic care only.
 Each patient will receive phone screening before booking their appointment.
 Patients wishing to book an appointment will be asked to provide: